Abdir-w99/tic-tac-toe/README.md

-a code along project to practice JavaScript
+a code along to practice JavaScript